COURTESY ON THE COURSE

-On days when competitions are in progress, any player not taking part can only play when and where directed by the Golf Shop or Match Committee.
+On days when competitions (arranged by the Match Committee) are in progress, any member not taking part can only play when and where directed by the Golf Shop or Match Committee.

 The Rules of Golf and the Local Rules of the Club are the rules of play.

-No more than 4 players can hit off together without the approval of the Golf Shop Starter or Match Committee.
+Not more than 4 players can hit off together at any time (in the one group) without the approval of the Golf Shop Starter or Match Committee.

-A course record can only be officially recognised in an individual stroke play competition, with the course set up at its Golf Australia full length rating.
+A course record can only be officially recognised in a stroke play competition, where the holes and tees are in their proper medal or championship position.

-A course record score will not be recognised if a Local Rule permitting preferred lies is in place.
+A record score will not be recognised as the official “course record” if a Local Rule permitting preferred lies is in operation.

 HOLE IN ONE

-A Hole-In-One can only be recognised in a competition round conducted by the Club, including the Tuesday 11 hole competition.
-The Hole-In-One Honour Board is confined to Members only.
+A Hole-In-One can only be recognised in a competition round conducted by the Club.
+The Hole-In-One Honour Board is confined to Members only

 STARTING TIME SHEETS

-Electronic time sheets are available for all member’s competitions formally organised by the Match Committee.
+Electronic time sheets will be available for all member’s competitions formally organised by the Match Committee.
 Competitors should record their name on the booking sheet for that day.
-Competitors should utilise the on line time sheet, or contact the Buninyong Pro Shop to reserve a time slot.
+Competitors should utilise the on line time sheet, or the Buninyong Pro Shop to reserve a time slot.

-Members’ guests are permitted to participate in any Club Competition provided they hold a current Golf Australian handicap.
-Entry into the field must be made by arrangement through the Golf Administration by phone 5341 3217 or email email@example.com
+Members’ guests are permitted to participate in any Club Competition provided they are financial members of a golf club, and hold a current Australian handicap.
+Entry into the field must be made by arrangement through the Golf Administration by phone 5341 3217 or email admin@buninyonggolfclub. com.au

-Competitors should check their handicap through the GolfLink system before commencing each round of play.
-The onus is on the competitor to ensure that their name, handicap, golflink number and the date is clearly recorded on the score card, and that the scores recorded for each hole are correct and legible.
+Competitors should check their handicap through the “GolfLink” system before commencing each round of play.
+The onus is on the competitor to ensure that their name, handicap, golflink number and the date is clearly annotated on the score card, and that the scores recorded for each hole are correct and legible.